 How to Solve the Problem of Indiscipline

-- Enter the market only when you have got a signal and set a specific SL/TP (they should be set immediately).
+- Enter the market only when you have got a signal and have set a specific SL/TP (they should be set immediately).

 - If something went wrong, close a trade and don’t open an additional one – it will prevent you from being held hostage by a losing trade.

 - In the rest of cases, “hands off the terminal”.
-Let the market decide by itself on whether your forecast was correct, stay out of the trading process, let a trade be closed by SL or TP, and only then work on your errors.
+Let the market decide for itself on whether your forecast was correct, stay out of the trading process, let a trade be closed by SL or TP, and only then work on your errors.

 And the last thing: if you don't observe discipline, you'll end up leaving the market and hating yourself for not being able to cope even with yourself, let alone the market.